 Sheryl A. RiebenackParalegalSheryl A. Riebenack, a Florida Registered Paralegal, has worked with the firm since 2010.
 She has over 40 years of experience in marital & family law.
 She serves our clients with compassion and respect.

-Our family law lawyer offers aggressive litigation or alternative altercation resolutions for a wide variety of family law matters and is devoted to providing the high-quality professional legal services that our clients’ cases demand.
+Our Fort Myers divorce lawyers offer aggressive litigation or alternative altercation resolutions for a wide variety of family law matters.
+We are devoted to providing the high-quality professional legal services that our clients’ cases demand.

-Contact us to schedule a consultation with our lawyers or call (239) 347-9932 to learn more about dissolution of marriage in Lee County, Florida.
+Contact us online to schedule a consultation with our divorce attorneys or call (239) 347-9932 to learn more about dissolution of marriage in Lee County, Florida.